 - As per section10.03.B.2.b – Customer has not incurred any additional disconnect charges on the account.

-- As per section 10.03.B.2.c – Customer has not had any additional checks returned from bank (e.g. insufficient funds), rejected electronic funds transfer or any credit card charge backs.
+- As per section 10.03.B.2.c – Customer has not had any additional checks returned from the bank (e.g. insufficient funds), rejected electronic funds transfer or any credit card chargebacks.

 No. Palmdale Lake and Palmdale Dam are owned and operated by Palmdale Water District.
 The Fin and Feather Club has leased the lake and area for their recreational activities for more than 50 years.
 In return, the club maintains strict guidelines to ensure the water quality for the District’s customers.

 When old pipes are replaced or new ones are installed, the pipes must be disinfected with chlorine before they are connected into the District’s system.
 After a day or two, water is flushed through the pipes to rinse out the chlorine before the pipes are put into use.
-In addition, the District regularly runs water through the system to flush out the 360 pipe ends where stagnant water can collect.
+In addition, the District regularly runs water through the system to flush where stagnant water can collect.
 This type of work is done to assure water quality to our valued customers.

 The best way to file a customer service complaint is by email.